yuzisun/ai-gateway/README.md

 We adhere to the [CNCF Code of conduct][Code of conduct]

-The Envoy AI Gateway team meets every Thursday.
+The Envoy AI Gateway team and community members meet every Thursday.
 Please register for the meeting, add agenda points, and get involved.
+The meeting details are available in the [public document][meeting].

-* [Community Meeting details][meeting]
+To contribute to the project via pull requests, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file which includes information on how to build and test the project.

 ## Background